Maxine Fassberg: Memberships

 Fassberg is a member of the Supervisory Council and Audit Committee of the Bank of Israel, the board of directors of the Hebrew University of Jerusalem, and the board of the Bloomfield Science Museum.
 She was a member of the Prime Minister's Round Table from 2008 to 2011 and the Advisory Committee to the National Economic Council in the Prime Minister's Office from 2009 to 2011.

 Awards and honors

 Fassberg received the Industry Award of the Manufacturers Association of Israel in 2011, and the Hugo Ramniceanu Prize in Economics in 2012.
 She also received two Intel Achievement Awards for her contribution to the "inter-die electric material problem resolution".

 She was inducted into the Women in Technology International Hall of Fame in 2009.
 In April 2012, CNN named her one of the "10 most powerful women in tech".
 In 2014 she was honored as one of the 14 women torch-lighters at the official Israel Independence Day ceremony.

 Fassberg received an honorary doctorate from Ben-Gurion University in 2013.

 Personal life

-She is married to Joseph Fassberg, a physician, with whom she has one son and one daughter.
+She is married to Joseph Fassberg, a physician, with whom she has two children.
 The couple resides in Har Adar.